clragon/flutter_sub/README.md

 ## Hooks

-You might have notived that this library has certain similarities to [flutter_hooks](https://pub.dev/packages/flutter_hooks).
+You might have noticed that this library has certain similarities to [flutter_hooks](https://pub.dev/packages/flutter_hooks).
 The primary purpose of this library is to provide convenient interstate relationships, but while building it, we noticed that it also allows the creation of easy resuable `State` pieces.

 As such, it can fill a similar role to hooks, while having some advantages: